John P. Cook Travel Scholarship

 John went to work at the Bureau of Land Management in 1980.
 Over the next nearly two decades, he dealt with investigation and management of cultural resources – historic and pre-historic, in the 40 Mile country, the Trans-Alaska pipeline corridor, and Interior Alaska lands controlled by the US Army and Air Force.
 John was an advocate for making science appealing and available to anyone who was interested.

 The Alaska Anthropological Association invites undergraduate and graduate students in anthropology or a related discipline to apply for the annual John P. Cook Travel Scholarship.
 The $500 scholarship is designed to assist eligible students attend the Annual Meeting of the Alaska Anthropological Association.
-With the 2022 meeting being held virtually, this scholarship opportunity is on hiatus.
-Check back for due dates for 2023.
+Applications for the John P. Cook Travel Scholarship are due by December 15th to allow for review and notification to the winner with enough time to plan for travel prior to the conference in early spring.